 Although a bit conceptual by definition, even if you’re new to the term brand honesty, chances are you’ve encountered it in your day-to-day life already.

-Looking at brand honesty in action, an obvious example is Southwest Airlines “Transfarency” campaign, complete with it’s own dedicated Transfarency.com website.
+An obvious example of brand honesty in action is Southwest Airlines’ “Transfarency” campaign, complete with its own dedicated Transfarency.com website.

 Another example comes from the slideshow below that was created by the content marketing firm, Velocity.

-While searching for a restaurant to host a team gathering, they sent out emails that outlined their needs to a handful of restaurants.
+While searching for a restaurant to host a team gathering, they sent out emails that outlined their needs to many restaurants.

-Though not all of the restaurants replied, of those that did, one in particular really stood out.
+Though not all of the restaurants replied, one in particular really stood out of those that did.

 What catapulted that one restaurant to the top of Velocity’s list was their honesty about all of their shortcomings.

-That wasn’t exactly what Velocity was looking for in terms of the ideal event space, but the restaurant’s transparency easily overpowered any other shortcomings because it showed that the restaurant truly cared about making things right to the best of their ability.
+That wasn’t exactly what Velocity was looking for in terms of the ideal event space.
+Still, the restaurant’s transparency easily overpowered any other shortcomings because it showed that the restaurant truly cared about making things right to the best of its ability.